Originally published on October 28, 2020; last updated on January 18, 2021.

 Urbanites No More

 One of that 19 per cent is Heather Marczynski.
-After years of contemplating a move out of the city, she and her husband, Tomasz — both in their late 30s, and parents of young children aged 8 and 5 — recently pulled the trigger by moving from Etobicoke, ON to a far more rural locale near Milton, ON, about 40 minutes outside of Toronto.
+After years of contemplating a move out of the city, she and her husband, Tomasz — both in their late 30s, and parents of young children aged 8 and 5 — recently made the big decision by moving from Etobicoke, ON to a far more rural locale near Milton, ON, about 40 minutes outside of Toronto.

 As Marczynski explains, they’ve transformed their urban existence into a home on the range after purchasing a former horse farm sitting on 15 acres of land.
 The property, she says, “literally took our breath away when we first saw it.”